unpoller/unpoller.github.io/documentation/docs/install/finish.md

 ---
-id: install_finish
+id: finish
-title: Final steps
+title: Final Steps
 ---

-This page assume that you have successfully completed the installation of UniFi Poller, Grafana and either InfluxDB or Prometheus.

-There are just a few remaining steps to complete the installation
+This page assumes that you have successfully completed the installation of UniFi Poller, Grafana and either InfluxDB or Prometheus.
+There are just a few remaining steps to complete the installation.

-## Before this

-You should have installed UniFi Poller, either InfluxDB or Prometheus, and Grafana

 ## 1 - For some InfluxDB users

 Although InfluxDB is up and running, you may need to set up the database which was referenced in the configuration.
-(This shouldn't be needed if you followed the [Docker - using docker-compose](install_dockercompose.md) instructions.
-However, you may wish to add in the retention policy, as shown below.)
+This shouldn't be needed if you followed the [Docker Compose](../install/dockercompose) instructions; however, you may wish to add in the retention policy as shown below.

 Get shell access to wherever it is and run the command `influx`